3 things to consider when looking for a great wine - Food, Country, Price.

 Tip #2: Country of Origin Is More Important

 Now that we’ve narrowed down the types of wine you’ll look for, let’s get into countries.
 Wines are categorized by countries in liquor stores, so it’s important to be familiar with this.
 As well, the regions where wine grapes are grown dictate the terroir, which makes things a bit more complicated.
 For example, a Merlot produced in the Okanagan with a dry, humid climate and slopes would have a different flavour profile than a Merlot produced in Bordeaux with a wet, cool climate and flatter terrain.
+As well, designated appellations for regions determine the rules surrounding how the wine is produced in that area.
 Once you get more familiar with regions that wine is grown in then this part gets fun.
 For those of you that aren’t familiar with wine regions, the easiest way to go about this is to select the country that is most recognized for producing those varieties.
 Here’s a quick chart to make it easier.

 Tip #3: You Get What You Pay For (But No Need to Overspend)